 After the chicken has had about half an hour, turn it over to lie breast-side up and return to the oven.
 You might be putting potatoes in to roast at the same time.

 When the chicken is cooked (test this by piercing the thigh at its fattest part, to see if the juices run clear), remove from the oven and leave to rest for at least 10 minutes.

 To make the gravy, put the baking tray on the hob, on a medium heat, deglaze with some white wine, then add stock and potato water and cook for 5 mins.
 I prefer this thin ‘jus’ with chicken but if you want something thicker you could add flour before adding the liquids.
 Check seasoning and adjust as necessary.

 To serve, scoop out the stuffing into a bowl, then carve the chicken.
 We like Jamie Oliver’s method of carving the breast (remove the whole breast and then slice cross-ways).
 ‘Common sense tells you that’s going to be mega.’

-There is no excuse not to make a stock afterwards
+There is no excuse not to make a stock afterwards.

 Remove any skin and stuffing from the chicken carcass and gather up the other leftover bones.
 Place in a large pot along with an onion (quartered), a stick of celery, a carrot, 2 bay leaves and a handful (15 or so) peppercorns.
 Cover with water, bring to the boil and simmer for 1.5 to 2 hours.
 Allow to cool (it’s fine to leave overnight), then strain and store in a bowl / tupperware in the fridge or freezer.
-If there’s too much to accommodate you can boil it down to make a more concentrated stock, which will ‘set’ in the fridge.
+If there’s too much to accommodate you can boil it down to make a more concentrated stock, which will ‘set’ when chilled.